PyPSA/WHOBS/README.md

 - Hydrogen compression is not explicitly included, but the effect on the results is small.
 Underground storage is typically at 60-180 bar; PEM electrolysers output hydrogen at 60 bar or more (see e.g. [this report](http://europeanpowertogas.com/wp-content/uploads/2018/05/nLyJv2uT64.pdf) or [this one](https://doi.org/10.1016/j.ijhydene.2017.10.045)).
 Additional compression can reduce the volume of storage required.
 Compressor cost is around 100 EUR/kWH2 according to [this report](http://europeanpowertogas.com/wp-content/uploads/2018/05/nLyJv2uT64.pdf), which is just over 10% of the 2020 electrolyser cost (and a much smaller fraction of system costs).
 Going from 60 to 180 bar costs around 2 kWhH2/kg, which is around 5% of the energy content of the hydrogen, effectively reducing the efficiency of the electrolysis.

+- Costs for the electricity grid inside each country and costs for ancillary services are not included.

 # Installation